SAP-samples/cloud-extension-s4hana-business-process/mission/cloud-connector/README.md

 ![Select Screen](./images/cloud-connector-5.png)

+9. Enter your values for the fields: *Virtual Host* and *Virtual Port* then choose Next

-9. Choose *Principal Type* 'None' and press *Next*
+10. Choose *Principal Type* 'None' and press *Next*

-10. Select *Host in header* 'Use Virtual Host' and choose *Next*
+11. Select *Host in header* 'Use Virtual Host' and choose *Next*

 ![Select Host](./images/cloud-connector-6.png)

-11. Add a *Description* for your system mapping
+12. Add a *Description* for your system mapping

 ![Add Description](./images/cloud-connector-7.png)

-12. Make sure all the values are correct in the summary and don´t forget to check the Internal Host checkmark.
+13. Make sure all the values are correct in the summary and don´t forget to check the Internal Host checkmark.
-13. Choose *Finish*
+14. Choose *Finish*

 ![Check values](./images/cloud-connector-8.png)

-14. Click on Button *'+'* to Add resource
+15. Click on Button *'+'* to Add resource

  ![Button](./images/cloud-connector-9.png)

-15. Enter the following data:
+16. Enter the following data:
     - URL Path: "/"
     - Check *Path and all sub-paths*
     - Description